fsharp/fsharp.org/guides/cloud/index.md

 ### Scalable Distributed Programming and Messaging

-Distributed compute problem require a wide range of communication capabilities, ranging from simple command line argument passing to heavily optimized, low-latency interprocess communications.
+Distributed compute problems require a wide range of communication capabilities, ranging from simple command line argument passing to heavily optimized, low-latency interprocess communications.
 This section lists a wide range of communication libraries available to F#.